 1.12 We do not accept liability for any loss or damage that you suffer as a result of using this Website.

 LAW AND JURISDICTION

 Haigh Consultancy Ltd is a company registered in England and Wales with company number 3509045.
-Registered Office: The Crescent, King Street, Leicester LE1 6RX.
+Registered Office: West Walk Building, 110 Regent Road, Leicester, LE1 7LT.

 This policy describes the information that we process to support the storage and delivery of documents within the Aurora Archive and Retrieval system, The Data Workflow Manager System and other products or services provided by Haigh Consultancy Services Ltd. (HCS).